awsdocs/amazon-personalize-developer-guide/doc_source/data-prep-creating-datasets.md

 1. In **Schema details**, for **Schema selection**, either choose an existing schema or choose **Create new schema**\.

 1. If you are creating a new schema, for **Schema definition**, paste in the schema JSON that matches your data\.
 Use the examples found in [Datasets and schemas](how-it-works-dataset-schema.md) as a guide\.
+After you create a schema, you can't make changes to the schema\.

 1. For **New schema name**, specify a name for the new schema\.

 1. For **Tags**, optionally add any tags\.
 For more information about tagging Amazon Personalize resources, see [Tagging Amazon Personalize resources](tagging-resources.md)\.

-1. Choose **Next** and follow the instructions in [ Step 3: Importing your data](data-prep-importing.md) to import your data\.
+1. Choose **Next** and follow the instructions in [ Step 3: Importing your historical data](data-prep-importing.md) to import your data\.

 ## Creating a dataset and a schema \(AWS CLI\)<a name="data-prep-creating-ds-cli"></a>